arxanas/how-to-survive-eecs-281/_drafts/terminal-tips-and-tricks.md

 to whatever you want, of course.

 `tmux` is quite customizable.
 Take a look at the internet, the `man`-pages, or some example `.tmux.conf` files if you want more inspiration.
-(Here's mine: https://github.com/arxanas/dotfiles TODO: Put a full link to the actual `.tmux.conf` file.)
+(Here's mine, though I wouldn't recommend that you copy it verbatim: https://github.com/arxanas/dotfiles TODO: Put a full link to the actual `.tmux.conf` file.)